KuldeepSharma00793/namaste-javascript/Readme.txt

 -Package.json is a configuration for NPM and it will note all the dependencies such as version author any specific package and information about that package in this file.

-parcel : ^2.8.3 (carrot means there can be a minor version upgradable to like 2.8.4) ~2.8.3 means it can be a major incrementing upgrade from 2.8.3 to 3.5.1. package.json can also have the exact version as well.
+parcel : ^2.8.3 (carrot means there can be a minor version upgradable to like 2.8.4) ~ (Tilt symbol) 2.8.3 means it can be a major incrementing upgrade from 2.8.3 to 3.5.1. package.json can also have the exact version as well.

 -package-lock.json - keeps the track of exact version of all the dependency which is installed. whereas in package.json the carrot sign is there before parcle : ^2.3.8 so it can be upgraded to 2.3.9 as well.